 - Freezer: 0°F (-18°C)

-How to Verify: Use an appliance thermometer, not the built-in display.
+How to Verify: Use an appliance thermometer, not just the built-in display.
 Digital controls can drift over time.

 Mistake 3: Storing Hot Food